vardhanbhardvaj/CLangugae/README.md

 # CLangugae
- This repo contains all the practice question of C written by @vardhanbhardvaj
+ This repo contains all the practice question of C written by @vardhanbhardvaj.